 Get into corners and crevices with Q-tips

-Because of the way many exotic cars are designed, their interiors tend to have plenty of small corners and crevices.
+Because of the way many exotic cars are designed, detailing exotic car interiors tend to have plenty of small corners and crevices.
 You can clean some of these small areas with a foam paint brush, but for truly tiny crannies, q-tips are the way to go.
 Dab q-tip in cleaning solution and wipe inaccessible areas, like the small logo on the car horn, the buttons on your radio, the rims of meters, etc. Use another q-tip when the dirt accumulates.
-Wipe the cleaned areas with dry q-tip to remove remaining moisture and other residues.
+Wipe the cleaned areas with dry q-tip to remove the remaining moisture and other residues.